Table of Contents

-Nevada offers the public an inmate search tool so you can find someone incarcerated in the state.
+State offers the public a Nevada inmate records search tool so you can find someone incarcerated in the state.
 All you need is their offender ID or first and last names.
 You will see a list of inmates, and you can click on each one to get the details.
 Once in there, you will see a thumbnail image of their mug shot, their name, gender, race, age, physical description and where they are being held.
 You can also review the details of previous hearings and their offenses with sentencing and dates.

 Creating Public Jail Records

 NV takes great pride in keeping detailed records of each inmate.
 The process begins with the arrest and continues well after release during supervision and parole.
 Each time something occurs that affects the inmate, it is noted in the file and updated.
 Paper versions of many of the forms exist, but most of it is kept in an online software program, accessible by all agencies in law enforcement.
 The information is stored in a consolidated location and shared to make overseeing many inmates easier and more controllable.
 Nevada prison inmate search records are updated daily.